mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 </script>
 ```

+The `animate` function is just a wrapper around `onMount` to make things prettier, if you want to publish this as a library.

-I'm going to wrap the `tweened` store inside of a `signal` function, creating a custom Svelte store.
+I'm going to wrap the `tweened` store inside of a `signal` function, creating a custom Svelte store you can subscribe to.

 ```html:+page.svelte {6-15,17,20} showLineNumbers
 <script lang="ts">